 - UK Government updates and a checker to get a list of actions for you, your business and your family

 - A support and advice service covering the rights of EU Citizens in Scotland

 - Business advice and support:

 - Scotland's enterprise and skills agencies are focussed on helping businesses operate after Brexit and maximise growth opportunities in international markets.
-The first port of call for all businesses should be www.FindBusinessSupport.gov.scot/operate-after-Brexit for the latest guidance, support and advice.
+Information and guidance can be found on the Scottish Enterprise Operate website

 Staying in the UK

 You can check here what you need to do to stay in the UK if you or your family are from the EU, Iceland, Liechtenstein, Norway or Switzerland: